IntelligentSoftwareSystems/Galois/README.md

 Source-Tree Organization
 ========================

-- `lonestar` contains Lonestar applications and tutorial examples for Galois
 - `libgalois` contains the source code for shared memory Galois library, e.g., runtime, graphs, worklists etc.
+- `lonestar` contains Lonestar benchmark applications and tutorial examples for Galois
 - `libdist` contains the source code for distributed memory and heterogeneous Galois library.
+- `dist_apps` contains the source code for distributed memory and heterogeneous benchmark applications
 - `tools` contains various helper programs such as graph-converter to convert between graph file formats and graph-stats to print graph properties

 Installing Galois as a library